xcarrillo1/futbolreviews4u/README.md

 - Imgur

 ## Screenshots:
-These screenshots show a quick sketch of what the app look on mobile and desktop.
+These screenshots show a quick sketch of what the app looks while the user navigates through it.

 ![FutbolReviews4U wireframe](images/WireFrame.png)